RiceLinTW/ricelin.me/README.md

 And I think I could be one of the changers.

-* Now focusing on developing Apps with Swift language.
+* Now focusing on developing Apps with Swift language and studying on server-side Swift.
 * Experienced in connecting RESTful API and communicating with UI designers.
 * Also have experience in beacons and Bluetooth devices connection.